Healthdirect Free Australian health advice you can count on.

 How is campylobacter treated?

-Most people who get infected with campylobacter recover in about a week without medical treatment, although it can take up to 2 weeks to recover.
+Most people recover in about a week without medical treatment, although it can take up to 2 weeks to fully recover.

 You can reduce your chance of campylobacter infection by avoiding risky foods and practising good personal hygiene.
 Thoroughly cook meat, poultry and eggs – never eat poultry if it is still pink in the middle.

-It is important to prepare, cook and store your food safely.
-Safe food handling and storage will avoid transmission from an infected food item to other foods – for example, from raw chicken to fresh food.
+Prepare, cook and store your food safely.
+Safe food handling and storage will avoid spreading bacteria from one infected food item to other foods — for example, from raw chicken to fresh food.
 Always wash your hands after handling raw poultry and other meat.

 To prevent the spread of campylobacter, you should also:

-• avoid swimming until at least 24 hours after the symptoms of diarrhoea have disappeared
+• Avoid swimming until for at least 24 hours after the symptoms of diarrhoea have disappeared.

 Learn more here about the development and quality assurance of healthdirect content.